Frequently Asked Questions

 My data

 If you think your name and address being on the electoral register could affect your safety, or the safety of someone in your household, you can apply to register to vote anonymously.
-The steps required for this process are available at https://www.electoralcommission.org.uk/i-am-a/voter/register-vote/register-vote-anonymously
+The steps required for this process are available at https://www.electoralcommission.org.uk/voting-and-elections/who-can-vote/register-vote/register-vote-anonymously.

 If you're registered to vote anonymously and want to vote in person, you'll need to apply for an Anonymous Elector's Document.
-You can find more info at https://www.electoralcommission.org.uk/i-am-a/voter/register-vote/register-vote-anonymously#anonymous-electors-document
+You can find more info at https://www.electoralcommission.org.uk/voting-and-elections/who-can-vote/register-vote/register-vote-anonymously#anonymous-electors-document.

 If you are concerned about the security of your personal information, namely about being on the ‘open register’ which can be purchased by third parties, you are always able to ‘opt-out’ of the open register during the online registration process.
 You will remain on the ‘full register’ which is used by borough electoral services (for example to send out poll cards before elections) and for checking loans applications/ credit score checks.
 This is different to being registered anonymously, where your details will not appear on either the ‘open register’ or the ‘full register’.